unidesigner/unidesign/ROADMAP_io.rst

 http://en.wikipedia.org/wiki/Binary_heap

 Need to represent:
-1) spiking neurons
+1) spiking neurons -> NineML?
-2) synapses
+2) synapses -> connectors
-3) populations of neurons and
+3) populations of neurons and -> region with trees and connectors
-4) connectivity patterns across populations of neurons.
+4) connectivity patterns across populations of neurons, or classes of neurons